 Location can be the name of your town, but you could be more precise if you want and look up the latitude and longitude (see the link on the class web site to find yours).
 Recall that Altitude is the angle (degrees) above the horizon.
-Azimuth is the direction, measured clockwise from North = $0^\circ$ , so East = $90^\circ$ , South = $180^\circ$ , and west = $270^\circ$ .
+Azimuth is the direction, measured clockwise from North = 0°, so East = 90°, South = 180°, and west = 270°.

 The easiest way to do an observation is first to do it from the same location each time, especially so that you have visual markers that correspond to direction.
-Next, write down the date and time - use military time (24-hr clock), be consistent and note whether PDT or PST!
+Next, write down the date and time - use military time (24-hr clock)!
 Then stand and face the moon as directly as you can; imagine that there is a line that drops down from the moon.
 Where it hits the horizon is the spot that represents the azimuth.
-Use a compass (the Azimuth tool on the ObsGadget.pdf page to help you visualize the appropriate angle.)
+(You may want to use a compass or the Azimuth tool on the ObsGadget.pdf page to help you.)
 Measuring the altitude can be done with the Altitude tool (best way), or by using your fist (~10°) and width of a finger (1°); be sure to hold your fist/finger at arm's length.
 Line up the horizon with the bottom of your fist to start.
-Lastly, draw the phase, in its PROPER ORIENTATION.
-Make sure your drawing includes any features you can see on the surface (dark spots, etc.) so that you can orient the moon properly and see how Luna rotates.
+Then draw the phase, in its PROPER ORIENTATION.
+On your picture, DRAW any features you can see on the surface (dark spots, etc.) so that you can orient the moon properly and see how it rotates.